codeMAHDI/interview_prep./lib/DOC.md

 # SDK

 Think of the Flutter SDK like a box of tools that includes everything you need to make beautiful apps:
--Pre-built widgets (buttons, text fields, etc.)
+1. Pre-built widgets (buttons, text fields, etc.)
--Graphics engine to draw UI
+2. Graphics engine to draw UI
--Tools to test and run apps
+3. Tools to test and run apps
--Dart programming language (used to write Flutter apps)
+4. Dart programming language (used to write Flutter apps)

 **Full state change=> hot restart, je change ta instant dekhte chacchi=> hot reload** **AOT->Ahead of time->AOT compilation->hot restart, JIT->Just in time->JIT compilation->hot reload**